Super Meat Boy 3D: Gameplay

 Super Meat Boy 3D is a 3D platformer in which players control a small, dark red, cube-shaped character named Meat Boy, who must save his cube-shaped, heavily bandaged girlfriend Bandage Girl from the evil scientist Dr. Fetus.
 The game adapts the gameplay of Super Meat Boy, bringing its precision platforming into a 3D environment.
 Players attempt to reach the end of each level while avoiding enemies, circular saw blades, industrial shredders and various other obstacles.
 Meat Boy does not have any health; any contact with dangerous obstacles kills him instantly.
 Upon death, the player instantly respawns at the beginning of the level.
 The player can jump and run on platforms, and can jump off, slide down or run on walls.
 Additionally, a mid-air dash can be performed, allowing the player to extend jumps and break certain platforms.
 Dark world is set to return from Super Meat Boy, which houses harder versions of regular levels.
 The game also features bosses.
 After a level is completed, all the player's attempts to complete the level are shown simultaneously.
-Certain levels contain collectible socks in hidden or hard-to-reach areas.
+Most levels contains a collectible bandage in hidden or hard-to-reach areas.